tgen/bisbee/README.md

     - ND: effect was not determined
     - None: non-coding transcripts, silent, or protein loss events
   - effect_cat:
-    - Substitution: amino acid substitution between isoforms, with the group indicated in the "group_higher" column having more of the isoform with sequence in the "mutPept" column, and the other group having more of the isoform with the sequence in the "wtPept" column
+    - Substitution: amino acid substitution between isoforms, with the group indicated in the "group_higher" column having more of the isoform with sequence in the "altPept" column, and the other group having more of the isoform with the sequence in the "refPept" column
     - Insertion: amino acid insertion/deletion, with the group indicated in the "group_higher" column having more of the isoform with the insertion
     - Deletion: amino acid insertion/deletion, with the group indicated in the "group_higher" column having more of the isoform with the deletion
     - Truncation: amino acid sequence is truncated